kylemckillop/INFM600/README.md

-# INFM600
+# Dataset for Linking Maryland Crime and Poverty Rate, 2006 to 2013
-Information Discovery &amp; Analysis Project
+#### University of Maryland, iSchool, INFM600 Information Discovery &amp; Analysis Project

 -------
 Version